 One of the biggest obstacles facing hopeful home buyers is often the daunting task of saving up a down payment.
-For years I barely kept my head above water paying my rent, bills and managing my debt, so the idea of putting aside thousands of dollars was effectively impossible at that time.
+For years I barely kept my head above water paying my rent, bills and managing my debt.
+The idea of putting aside thousands of dollars for a down payment was effectively impossible at that time.
 When I began seriously tackling my debt last year, I was familiar with Nova Scotia Housing’s Down Payment Assistance Program, although I knew almost nothing about it.
 My plan at that time was to pay off my credit card then start saving for a down payment.
-In retrospect this would have taken over two years if I managed to keep up the momentum and the high level of sacrifice that came with those large debt payments, but frankly I probably would not have managed it.
+In retrospect this would have taken over two years if I managed to keep up the momentum.
+But the high level of sacrifice that came with those large debt payments frankly most likely would have been too much.

-- The property is in Nova Scotia. ✔ That was the plan.
+The property is in Nova Scotia. ✔ That was the plan.

-- The applicant is a first-time home buyer. ✔ Yup, no question there.
+The applicant is a first-time home buyer. ✔ Yup, no question there.

-- The applicant does not have the financial ability to pay 5% of the purchase price of the property without assistance of the program. ✔ I would say that’s a justifiable yes.
+The applicant does not have the financial ability to pay 5% of the purchase price of the property without assistance of the program. ✔ I would say that’s a justifiable yes.

-- The applicant is pre-approved for an insured mortgage by a recognized financial institution. ✘ I was going to have to get this part figured out before moving forward, but if I couldn’t get a mortgage I guess I wouldn’t need down payment assistance anyway.
+The applicant is pre-approved for an insured mortgage by a recognized financial institution. ✘ I was going to have to get this part figured out before moving forward.
+But if I couldn’t get a mortgage I guess I wouldn’t need down payment assistance anyway.

-- The applicant has a satisfactory credit rating. ???
+The applicant has a satisfactory credit rating. ???
 What terribly ambiguous language!
 I had no idea what “satisfactory” meant.
 It was around 700 when I received conditional approval, so that is the only number I can confirm.

-- The applicant’s total household income is less than $75,000. ✔ Yup again.
+The applicant’s total household income is less than $75,000. ✔ Yup again.

-- The applicant is a Canadian citizen or has permanent resident status. ✔ Sure am eh?
+The applicant is a Canadian citizen or has permanent resident status. ✔ Sure am eh?

-- The applicant has resided in Nova Scotia for at least 12 months. ✔ 6 whole years!
+The applicant has resided in Nova Scotia for at least 12 months. ✔ 6 whole years!

-- The purchased property must be the applicant’s principal residence; rental properties, seasonal and recreational properties are not eligible. ✔ Definitely
+The purchased property must be the applicant’s principal residence; rental properties, seasonal and recreational properties are not eligible. ✔ Definitely

 There are a few other things I felt worthy of mention here.
 First, you have 10 years to pay it back and can defer for the first year.
-It took about a week (but could be longer) to get approved, so make sure you leave enough time in your Purchase Agreement to meet that condition.
-The loan is only for your 5% down payment and you will still need the money to cover your closing costs.
+It took about a week (but could be longer) to get approved.
+You’ll need to make sure you leave enough time in your Purchase Agreement to meet that condition.
+The loan is only for your 5% down payment and you will not cover the rest of your closing costs.
 It takes several days to transfer the money from Housing to your lawyer, so make sure your lender is on the ball with communicating to Housing on time(I ran into problems here).